ctoruno/LAC-Reports/Outputs/Peru/Method/Peru_method.md

                                                         <b class="c-purple">GENDER:</b> Fifty-one percent (51%) of respondents were female and 49% were male.
                                                     </p>
                                                     <p>
-                                                        <b class="c-purple">EDUCATION:</b> Most respondents (60%) reported that they had received a middle school diploma or less, and the remaining 40% of respondents received at least a high school diploma or vocational degree.
+                                                        <b class="c-purple">EDUCATION:</b> Most respondents (60%) reported that they had received up to a middle school diploma, and the remaining 40% of respondents received at least a high school diploma or vocational degree.
                                                     </p>
                                                 </div>
                                             </div>